Installing Percona Server for MySQL on Red Hat Enterprise Linux and CentOS¶

 enabled = 1 (Note that there are 3 sections in this file: release, testing and experimental - in this case it is the second section that requires updating).
 NOTE: You’ll need to install the Percona repository first (ref above) if this hasn’t been done already.

 Download the packages of the desired series for your architecture from the download page.
 The easiest way is to download bundle which contains all the packages.
-Following example will download Percona Server 5.6.25-73.1 release packages for CentOS 6:
+Following example will download Percona Server for MySQL 5.6.25-73.1 release packages for CentOS 6:

 You should then unpack the bundle to get the packages: